rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 ## What CPMs are included in ```EvAM-Tools```?<a id="cpms"></a>
 ***

-*  **Oncogenetic Tress (OT):** Restrictions in the accumulation of mutations (or events) are represented as a tree.
+*  **Oncogenetic Trees (OT):** Restrictions in the accumulation of mutations (or events) are represented as a tree.
 Hence, a parent node can have many children, but children have a single parent.
 OTs are untimed (edge weights represent conditional probabilities of observing a given mutation, when the sample is taken, given the parents are observed).

 *  **Conjuntive Bayesian Networks (CBN):** This model generalizes the tree-based restriction of OT to a direct acyclic graph (DAG).
 A node can have multiple parents, and it denotes that all of the parents have to be present for the children to appear.
 Therefore, relationships are conjuntive (AND relationships between the parents).
 These are timed models, and the parameters of the models are rates given that all parents have been observed.
 We include both H-CBN as well as MC-CBN.